ldaniels528/lollypop/README.md

   * <a href="#Testing">Testing</a> (8)
 <a name="Introduction"></a>
 ## Introduction
-Qwery is a general-purpose scripting language with features that include:
+Qwery is a JVM-based multi-paradigm (declarative/SQL, functional, reactive and object-oriented) scripting language for Data Engineers and Data Scientists.
+Features include:
 * Data-oriented types - Dataframes, BLOB/CLOB and Matrices and Vectors.
 * Multi-paradigm programming model - declarative, functional and object-oriented.
 * Native JSON support.